-Medicare Part C offers coverage for parts A and B plus additional services, such as prescription drugs, dental, vision, and more.
+Medicare Part C offers coverage for parts A and B, plus additional items and services.
+Some of these include prescription drugs, dental, vision, and many others.

 - mental health services